grantlopresti/cs308-parser-parser/doc/DESIGN_PLAN.md

 of logic to occur in the controller, and for the visualization and model to handle very specialized operations.
 For example, there will be NO references to any JavaFX elements anywhere besides the Visualization.
 Elements will have a mirror representation in the ```Model``` and in the ```View```, with a clean mapping between them that is negotiated by the controller.
-Model objects will however have some indication of visual representation, but they will GUI universal in nature (e.g. a hex color String).
+Model objects will however have some indication of visual representation, but their communication with the GUI will be universal in nature (e.g. a hex color String).

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/MVC-Design-Pattern.png" width="500">